Red, white and blue lit up the sky as the Red Arrows returned to RAF Scampton.

-The biggest tour in a generation ended on Thursday.
-The Red Arrows completed an 11 week tour, representing the United Kingdom across North America.
+The tour celebrated the Red Arrows 55th anniversary and represented the United Kingdom across North America and Canada.
 The tour included flybys of major American landmarks including The Hollywood Sign, Golden Gate Bridge and Niagara Falls.

 John Bond Red 7 was inspired to become a Red Arrow from his local air show.
 Mr Bond said: “I didn’t know whether I wanted to be part of the Reds as it seemed something so out of the ordinary, only really lucky people get to do that and fortunately I managed it.”